-Taxation Emphasis:
+Taxation Emphasis (12 semester hours):

-ACC 458 Taxation III
+- ACC 458 Taxation III

-ACC 459 International Taxation
+- ACC 459 International Taxation

-ACC 491 Readings and Research in Accounting
+- ACC 491 Readings and Research in Accounting

-BUS 366 Global Financial Markets
+- BUS 366 Global Financial Markets

-Treasury/Controllership Emphasis:

-ACC 430 Managerial Planning and Control

-ACC 491 Readings and Research in Accounting

-BUS 412 Business Law II

-ECN 360 Money, Banking and National Income

 Generally, Lakeland will accept accounting credits earned for coursework taken at accredited two-year, post-secondary institutions to meet requirements for the accounting major.
-However, ACC 355K Federal Income Tax II, ACC 396K Intermediate Accounting II, ACC 471 Advanced Accounting I, ACC 472K Auditing Theory and Practice, and ACC 474K Advanced Accounting II must be taken and passed at Lakeland to meet requirements of the accounting major.
-Taking these courses at Lakeland will not cause the loss of credits for courses of the same or similar titles transferred from two-year institutions; nor will taking any two of the following courses: ACC 395 Intermediate Accounting I, ACC 420K Cost Accounting, ACC 350 Federal Income Tax I, or ACC 465 Accounting Information Systems, jeopardize the transfer of credits for courses of the same or similar title taken at a two-year institution.
+However, ACC 355K Federal Income Tax II, ACC 396 Intermediate Accounting II, ACC 471 Advanced Accounting I, ACC 472 Auditing Theory and Practice, and ACC 474 Advanced Accounting II must be taken and passed at Lakeland to meet requirements of the accounting major.
+Taking these courses at Lakeland will not cause the loss of credits for courses of the same or similar titles transferred from two-year institutions; nor will taking any two of the following courses: ACC 395 Intermediate Accounting I, ACC 420 Cost Accounting, ACC 350 Federal Income Tax I, or ACC 455 Accounting Information Systems, jeopardize the transfer of credits for courses of the same or similar title taken at a two-year institution.

-BUSINESS MANAGEMENT
+BUSINESS ADMINISTRATION

 Successful businesses, no matter what they sell, have at least one thing in common: they need to be well managed.
-Successful business administration, however, is not a narrow set of skills.
-Managers must be able to analyze economic opportunities, predict outcomes, and implement business decisions.
-They need to be literate in the worlds of accounting, economics, law, ethics, and information technology-all to navigate an ever-changing business world.
+Successful management, however, is not a narrow set of skills.
+Business professionals must be able to analyze economic opportunities, predict outcomes, and implement business decisions.
+They need to be literate in the worlds of accounting, economics, finance, law, ethics, and information technology-all to navigate an ever-changing business world.

-The business management major, the central program of Lakeland's Business Division, produces graduates with this wide range of skills and expertise.
-Its core set of classes introduces students to the major fields within business and economics, while offering an opportunity to "focus" on a particular area of business without heavily committing to it.
+The business administration major, the central program of Lakeland's Business Administration Division, produces graduates with this wide range of skills and expertise.
+Its core set of classes introduces students to the major fields within business and economics, while requiring students to "focus" on a particular area of business through their choice of emphasis.
+Students thus graduate with essential competencies in business administration, as well as focused understanding of at least one key area.
+Available emphasis areas include Business Economics, Finance and Insurance, Healthcare Management, Hospitality Management, International Business, Management, Nonprofit Management and Sport Management.

-This broad-based business major opens doors into marketing and finance, as well as leadership positions in private industry, government, and nonprofit organizations.
-In its comprehensiveness and commitment to developing problem-solving and decision-making skills, the business management program is designed to help its graduates succeed anywhere.

-Students who major in Business Management will be able to:
+This combination of broad-based and specific knowledge in business opens doors into marketing and finance, as well as leadership positions in private industry, government, and nonprofit organizations.
+In its comprehensiveness and commitment to developing problem-solving and decision making skills, the business administration program is designed to help its graduates succeed anywhere.
+Students who major in Business Administration will be able to: